E4 Class 0-6-2T No B473

 British Railways (BR) Power Classification: 2P2F

 An inspection team was despatched to Nine Elms in the summer of 1962 and of a small band of survivors No 32473 was identified as being in the best condition (having received a general overhaul as recently as 1960).
-Fortuitously, she was also found to have originally carried the name Birch Grove, a neighbouring estate in West Sussex and home of the Prime Minister at the time, Mr HJ Macmillan.
+Fortuitously, she was also found to have originally carried the name Birch Grove, a neighbouring estate in West Sussex and home of then Prime Minister, Mr HJ Macmillan.
 As with A1X Class No 32655, No 32473 was purchased direct from BR, and arrived on the Nuthatch Line in October 1962.

 Following a spell in Marsh umber brown, the locomotive has since been restored to Southern Railway (SR) green as No B473.